-- Trash cans are being either moved or placed outside restrooms where possible so that paper towels can be used to open doors and then be thrown away in the trash can outside the door.
+- Trash cans were either moved or placed outside restrooms where possible so that paper towels can be used to open doors and then be thrown away in the trash can outside the door.

-- Foot pull plates are being installed on non-latching, high-use restroom doors so that users can open doors with minimal hand contact.
+- Foot pull plates were installed on non-latching, high-use restroom doors so that users can open doors with minimal hand contact.

-The Facilities Services team also is working to make our buildings as safe as possible, including:
+The Facilities Services team continues working to make our buildings as safe as possible, including:

 - Air filters and systems will be checked weekly to ensure proper air flow.

-- The team is currently assessing the value of increasing air exchanges with outside air to increase circulation where it would be effective.
+- The team increased air exchanges with outside air to increase circulation where it would be effective.

 - The team installed no-touch toilet flushing mechanisms and sink faucet, as well as automatic door openers and light switches, to reduce required contact.